katholiek-onderwijs-vlaanderen/sri4node/README.md

 ## Function Definitions

-The functions used in the configuration of sri4node receive input, and should return :
+The functions used in the configuration of sri4node receive input parameters and should return :

 ### onread / oninsert / onupdate